 What Are the Symptoms of Coronary Artery Chronic Total Occlusion?

-- Heaviness, tightness, pressure and/or pain in the chest, behind the breastbone
+- Heaviness, tightness, pressure or pain in the chest (behind the breastbone)

-- Pain radiating in the arms, shoulders, jaw, neck and/or back
+- Pain that goes down the arms, shoulders, jaw, neck or back

 - Shortness of breath